Tenant Credit Checks

 Overdue payments of rent or bills missed payments like credit card payments You have used credit cards to their maximum limit.

 How do I correct or dispute information on my credit reports?

-You contact the company who made the entry and request further information and send them supporting evidence to demonstrate that the entry is incorrect.
+You contact the company who made the entry, request further information, and send them supporting evidence to demonstrate that the entry is incorrect.
 Ask them to remove the entry against your credit file.
 Then contact the credit reference agencies to amend their records accordingly.